Hotel Palace Portorož

-Kempinski Palace Portorož, until 2008 known as Palace Hotel (hotel Palace), is a five-star deluxe hotel in Portorož, a settlement on the Adriatic coast in southwestern Slovenia.
+The Hotel Palace Portorož ("Hotel Palace") is a five-star deluxe hotel in Portorož, a settlement on the Adriatic coast in southwestern Slovenia.
 It is the only deluxe hotel in Slovenia.

-Architecture

-The central part of the hotel is the Crystal Hall (Kristalna dvorana).

 History

-The hotel began to be built in 1908 upon the plans of the Austrian architect Johann Eustacchio and opened on 20 August 1910 at the time of Austro-Hungarian Empire.
-At that time, it was a tourist attraction of the highest quality.
-Portorož was, together with Grado and Opatija, categorized as one of the most important coast resorts and spas on the Austrian Riviera.
-The construction of the hotel was completed in 1912.
-At the end of 1983, it was proclaimed a cultural monument, and a park in front of hotel was called a monument of designed nature.
+Construction of the Palace Hotel began in 1908.
+It was designed by Austrian architect Johann Eustacchio and opened on 20 August 1910.
+At the time, the city was known as Portorose.
+Along with Grado and Abbazia, it was one of the most important coastal resorts on the Austrian Riviera in the Austro-Hungarian Empire.

+The hotel was damaged during World War II.
+Renovations began in 1949, and it reopened in 1951.
+From 1964 to 1972, it was the home of the Portorož Casino.

+At the end of 1983, the hotel was proclaimed a cultural monument, and a park in front of hotel was called a monument of designed nature.
+The hotel closed in autumn 1990.

-The hotel was closed in autumn 1990.
-In the 2000s, the Slovenian owner, coastal company Istrabenz Hoteli Portorož, signed a contract with a German hotel chain Kempinski to run and manage this hotel for at least 20 years.
+In the 2000s, the Slovenian owner, coastal company Istrabenz Hoteli Portorož, signed a contract with German hotel chain Kempinski to run and manage the hotel.
 When they renovated the hotel, the exterior was kept for historical reasons and almost everything else was demolished; however most of the interior was rebuilt in the classical style.
 The renovation was planned by Slovenian architects API ARHITEKTI and cost about 70 million euros.
 In addition, a modern hotel building was built next to the original hotel.
-The hotel was reopened on 18 October 2008.
+The hotel reopened on 18 October 2008 as Kempinski Palace Portorož.